 If this wasn’t enough, you also get some more advanced options.
 An example?
 You can easily switch to AOSP quick settings icons if you want to.
 Moreover, changing the color/style configuration doesn’t require to re-install the entire theme and can be done very easily.
 After all these pros, you’re probably waiting for the cons.
 The problem is that I don’t have any!
 If I absolutely had to find an issue, that would be the glitchy Gboard overlay.
 It works, but it’s not perfect – that’s it.

 Theme Galaxy is another custom theme engine, which works very similarly to the previously described Swift Installer.
 We’d like to take a moment to say thanks to our readers, who have suggested adding this application to the article.
 The application itself is very simple and intuitive, it’s really easy to set up and you’ll be able to start theming in no time.
 The app requires a couple permissions as usual, and then it will bring you to the main screen.

 The app will guide you step by step in the configuration of your theme.
-In the first screen you’ll be able to setup your favorite primary and accent colors, as well as the background.
+In the first screen, you’ll be able to set up your favorite primary and accent colors, as well as the background.
 In the advanced settings on the bottom, you’ll also notice the presence of a lot of additional customizations.
-The application offer custom overlays for basically all UI elements of your device, which is great.
+The application offers custom overlays for basically all UI elements of your device, which is great.
 After this step, you’ll be able to select the third party and system apps that you want to be themed, and those that you want to stay clean.

-After you complete the configuration, you’ll be able to build the theme and apply it on your device.
-This is extremely convenient, since you can get back to your previously used themes, modify them if you didn’t like some elements or even export entire configurations and share them with others.
+After you complete the configuration, you’ll be able to build the theme and apply it to your device.
+This is extremely convenient since you can get back to your previously used themes, modify them if you didn’t like some elements or even export entire configurations and share them with others.